Understand the Alexa Gadgets Toolkit

 - Bluetooth connections – The Echo Dot and Echo Spot only support up to three Bluetooth connections.
 If you encounter challenges when pairing your gadget, ensure that the Echo device has enough Bluetooth connections available.

-- Firmware version – Ensure that your Echo device has the following or higher firmware version:
+- Software version – Ensure that your Echo device has the following or higher software version:

 - Pairing and connectivity status – To validate whether your gadget is successfully paired to an Echo device, do the following: